usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 § 35.200.
 This is because the public entity has contracted with the mobile app to provide access to the public entity’s service, program, or activity (i.e., public parking) using a mobile app.
-The Department believes this approach will be familiar to public entities, as it is consistent with the existing framework in title II of the ADA.
-26 The Department received many public comments in response to the NPRM expressing confusion about the extent to which content created by third parties on behalf of public entities must be made accessible.
+The Department believes this approach will be familiar to public entities, as it is consistent with the existing framework in title II of the ADA. {% fn 26 %}

+The Department received many public comments in response to the NPRM expressing confusion about the extent to which content created by third parties on behalf of public entities must be made accessible.
 Many commenters pointed out that public entities